 Protection in Hot Temperatures

-To protect delicate rose plants in hot temperatures, provide a shade cloth to shield them from the hot afternoon sun.
-Provide some shade when afternoon temperatures rise above 80 degrees F. Provide additional water during dry periods, and spread a light mulch over the plants to retain water and keep roots cool.
-Hot temperatures tend to reduce blooming.
+To protect delicate rose plants in hot temperatures, use a shade cloth to shield them from the hot afternoon sun.
+Provide some shade when afternoon temperatures rise above 80 degrees F. Plan on additional watering during dry periods, and spread a light mulch over the plants to retain water and keep roots cool.
+Remember to pull the mulch back several inches from the plant's trunk.
+Because hot temperatures tend to reduce blooming, pay special attention to deadheading your rose plants.